d5/tengo/docs/builtins.md

 Returns `true` if the object's type is immutable map.
 Or it returns `false`.

+## is_enumerable

+Returns `true` if the object's type is enumerable: array, immutable array, map, immutable map, string, and bytes are enumerable types in Tengo.

+## is_array_like

+Returns `true` if the object's type is array-like: array, immutable array, string, and bytes are array-like types in Tengo.

+## is_immutable_map

+Returns `true` if the object's type is immutable map.
+Or it returns `false`.

 ## is_time

 Returns `true` if the object's type is time.
 Or it returns `false`.